Updated on: 31/03/2022

-If you think you have coronavirus symptoms, you should dial 111 to access the NHS helpline for advice.
-The free-to-call non-emergency number is available 24 hours a day.
+If you think you have coronavirus symptoms, you should use the online service on the UK Government website.
 You can find the latest health guidance for each individual nation on dedicated pages for England, Scotland, Wales and Northern Ireland.

 Hospital accident and emergency (A&E) departments in Britain provide treatment for genuine life-threatening emergencies.
 Should you require medical help or advice in a non-life-threatening situation, you should call 111 to access the NHS 111 service.

 Overseas visitors may need to pay for hospital care they receive, and all visitors are strongly advised to ensure they have adequate insurance cover before travelling.
 Any coronavirus testing and treatment will not incur any charges.

 You should dial 999 in an emergency to reach police, fire and ambulance services, as well as the coastguard.
 You will need to indicate which service you need.
 Further services such as mountain rescue and Britain’s voluntary coastguard service, the Royal National Lifeboat Institute, can also be accessed via this number.